RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab06.md

 First get together with your lab partner.
 If your regular partner is more than 5 minutes late, let your mentor know.

-Select a pilot, log in
+Select a pilot, log in.

 ## Step 1a: Create a git repo, add your partner as collaborator

 * Create a repo for this lab on the pilot's github account (just like you did in lab00): To do this, open a browser and navigate to [www.github.com](www.github.com).
 Log into the pilot's github account.
 From the drop down menu on the left, select our class organization: ucsb-cs24-sp17 and proceed to create a new repo.
 You may refer to the instructions in lab00.
-Follow this naming convention: If your github username is jgaucho and your partner's is alily, your should name your repo lab03_agaucho_alily (usernames appear in alphabetical order).
+Follow this naming convention: If your github username is jgaucho and your partner's is alily, your should name your repo lab06_agaucho_alily (usernames appear in alphabetical order).
 Also you must set the visibity of your repo to be 'PRIVATE' when creating it.
 We will not repeat these instructions in subsequent labs.

-* The pilot should add the navigator as a collaborator on github.
-To do this navigate to the git repo you just created.
-Choose the settings tab.
-Then click on the 'Collaborators and teams' option on the left.
-Scroll all the way down and add the navigator's github account.
-Then press on the 'Add collaborator' button.
-Now you and the navigator share the ownership of your git repo.
-You won't work with your new repo until the end of the lab.
+* The pilot should add the navigator as a collaborator on github, and the navigator should accept the request to join the repo.
+See instructions in previous labs

-## Step 1b: Set up directory for this lab
+## Step 1b: Clone your gitrepo and get the starter code

 * Clone your repo in your cs24 directory on CSIL.
 If your repo is called lab06_jgaucho_alily, type the following commands: